datawire/deployd/doc/p2/service-descriptor_to_terraform.md

 ## Mapping Methodology

-Terraform mapping is fairly straightforward because Terraform handles most of the heavy lifting.
+Terraform mapping is straightforward because Terraform handles most of the heavy lifting and there is little to no configuration generation that needs to occur.
+Further, the steps to apply a change to a Terraform setup are well understood.

 ```text
 +--------------+